cmusatyalab/gabriel/android-client/README.md

 I recommend creating a separate
 [product flavor](https://developer.android.com/studio/build/build-variants#product-flavors)
-for measuerments.
+for measurements.
 Create an instance of `MeasurementServerComm` instead of `ServerComm`.
 Pass an instance of `LogMeasurementConsumer` as the `intervalReporter` argument to `MeasurementServerComm#createMeasurementServerComm`, to send measurements to log